 # Installation Overview

-openHAB 2 is fully written in Java.
-As such, it only depends on a Java Virtual Machine, which is available for many platforms. openHAB can be executed on different versions of macOS and Windows and many different variants of Linux (Ubuntu, Raspbian, ...).
+openHAB is written completely in Java.
+As such, it only depends on a Java Virtual Machine, which is available for most platforms. openHAB can be run on different versions of macOS and Windows and many different variants of Linux (Ubuntu, Raspbian, etc.).

-Please be aware of the fact, that openHAB 2 is based on a new core and introduces new concepts.
-Therefore, tutorials and help you may find on the internet for openHAB 1 might be outdated!
+Please be aware of the fact that openHAB is continuously updated and improved.
+Therefore, tutorials and help you may find on the Internet for it may be outdated!
+Always keep this in mind when searching for help and solutions.

 # Platform Recommendations